Passeriformes / Corvidae / Garrulus

 Description

-This relatively small corvid has light rufous to pinkish-brown body plumage with a whitish throat bordered on each side by a prominent black moustache stripe.
-The forehead and crown are whitish with fine black stripes, while the rump appears distinctly white.
-The upper wing displays complex coloring: black and white bars frame a prominent bright blue patch overlaid with fine black barring.
+Length 34–35 cm (13–14 in), wingspan 52–58 cm (20–23 in).
+The nominate race has light rufous brown to pinkish brown body plumage.
+The whitish throat is bordered on each side by a prominent black moustache stripe.
+The forehead and crown are whitish with black stripes.
+The rump is white.
+The upper wing features black and white bars and a prominent bright blue patch with fine black bars.
 The tail is mainly black.
-The species measures 34-35 cm in length with a wingspan of 52-58 cm, making it similar in size to a western jackdaw.
-Juveniles resemble adults but may appear slightly duller until their first molt.

 Identification